Interviews and Negotiation

 - Making unnecessary derogatory remarks about a former employer.
 We know there were issues; otherwise, why would you have left?
 Just limit your comments to those absolutely necessary to adequately communicate your rationale.

 - Sharing that they had other offers on the table.
 This leaves me wondering why you’re interviewing with me if so many others are interested.

 - Not asking any questions.
 An interview is a two-way street.
 At the very least, ask about the organizational culture, what others like about working at the organization, etc. Even though the interview isn’t about me, I’ll be flattered that you asked.

 - Know the exact place and time of the interview, the interviewer’s full name, the correct pronunciation and his or her title.

 - Learn pertinent facts about the company such as annual sales revenue, principal lines of business and locations.

 - Find out why the hiring manager is interested in your qualifications.

 - Determine how the opportunity will impact your immediate and long-term career development.

-- Develop questions to ask during the interview.
+- Come up with questions to ask during the interview.